M1kerochip/LaunchGreaseWeazle/README.md

 ### To update your device:
+Select the new GW.EXE if upgrading to a new version.
 Disconnect GW device, bridge the pins as directed, reconnect and click [Update firmware] and pick the .upd file.